The Beth Lists

 Picture

-were staying at a chain motel.
 But, while wandering the grounds a bit, I found this retro yellow sign with the old 5-point crown.
 It was attached to one of the original cottages.
-The 1960's style sign reminded me that Rail Haven became a part of Best Western back when I was a kid.
+The 1960's style sign reminded me that Rail Haven became a part of Best Western, back when I was a kid.
 That's a piece of motel history worth noting.

 The Office